FAQs

 Brighton Seahawks membership, West Perth player levy, player insurance, team photo, trophy or medallion, umpire fees, ground marking, equipment, and for Auskick participants — the official Auskick pack.

-• There are no weekly fees — unless you want to grab a tasty hotdog or hamburger from our canteen!
+• There are no weekly fees — unless you want to grab a tasty hotdog or chips and gravy from our canteen!

 Your team may also ask for volunteers to bring fruit or lollies for each game.